Planning and Zoning - FAQs

 Natural vegetation removed for an approved purpose shall be in accordance with an approved buffer management plan.
-Click here for a buffer management plan form.

 Q. I own a piece of waterfront property and want to expand my existing home, which is located within the Critical Area 100 foot buffer.
 Is this allowed?

-A. According to the Kent County Land Use Ordinance, the expansion of dwellings existing as of April 12, 1988 which are located in the minimum 100-foot buffer may be expanded if the property is located in area with a modified buffer and the expansion meets the criteria:
+A. According to the Kent County Land Use Ordinance, the expansion of dwellings existing as of April 12, 1988 which are located in the minimum 100-foot buffer may be expanded if the property is located in area with a modified buffer and the expansion meets these criteria:

 - All opportunities for expansion outside of the minimum 100-foot buffer are exhausted.

 - New construction is not closer to mean high tide of the edge of tidal wetlands than the existing dwelling or the average line of neighboring properties.

 - An area of natural vegetation equal to 3 times the footprint of the expansion shall be planted in the 100-foot buffer.
 If there is not enough area in the buffer to accommodate the required planting, the required planting shall occur on the same property.

 Additions which are located outside the 100 foot buffer may be permitted if the addition complies with all other applicable regulations.
 You may also want to contact the Kent County Health Department (410) 778-1361 to discuss enlarging your home.

 A. The setback requirement varies depending on your zoning classification, road adjacency, and in some cases, a building envelop established through the platting of a subdivision.